immmersive/codesmash-aws-vps-lightsail/README.md

 ![](cs-lightsail.png)

-# How to Deploy the SSR Hosting
+# How to Deploy the AWS Lightsail VPS instance

 You can deploy the AWS Lightsail VPS instance with CodeSmash [here](https://codesmash.studio/deploy).